-COMMENT: Please refer to the further rules on shoes set out at Rules 6.8 (Non-Compliance) and 6.10 (Moratorium) below.
+COMMENT: Please refer to the further rules on shoes set out at Rules 6.9 (Non-Compliance) and Rule 6.6 above.

-6.7 Athlete Bibs
+6.8 Athlete Bibs

-6.7.1 Every athlete shall be provided with two bibs, which during the competition, shall be worn visibly on the breast, back and/or on his competition equipment (i.e., racing chairs, RaceRunning frames and throwing frames), as set out in the table below.
+6.8.1 Every athlete shall be provided with two bibs, which during the competition, shall be worn visibly on the breast, back and/or on his competition equipment (i.e., racing chairs, Running frames and throwing frames), as set out in the table below.
 Either the athletes' names or other suitable identification will be allowed instead of numbers on any or all of the bibs.
 If numbers are used, they shall correspond with the number allocated to the athlete on the start list or in the programme.
 If track suits are worn during the competition, bibs shall be worn on the track suit in a similar manner.